Why virtual terrain?

 "You can already download user-generated layers that sit on top of Google's

-3-D Earth and show you, for example, the location of celebrity houses or
+3-D Earth and show you, for example, the location of celebrity houses or hiking

-companies have started showing off virtual versions of their buildings (for
+started showing off virtual versions of their buildings (for sale in the real

-sale in the real world) [...]
-There are, in short, many more opportunities in
+world) [...]
+There are, in short, many more opportunities in a virtual version

-a virtual version of the real world than in an entirely fantastical world."
+of the real world than in an entirely fantastical world."

 - SRI called the idea "Digital